Chapter Nine · Fintech vs Bank

 |---|---|---|

-| Savings APY | 1-5% (plan-dependent) | Up to 3.10% (Alliant) |
+| Savings APY | 1 to 5% (plan-dependent) | Up to 3.10% (Alliant) |

 | Debit card | Yes (Mastercard) | No |

-| Investing for kids | Yes (Max/Infinity) | No |
+| Investing for kids | Yes (Max / Infinity) | No |

 | Chore management | Yes | No |